mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Discussion

-Since the Diagnosis elements are not a required component of a NewRx message, as anticipated, only a subset (26.53%) of the NewRx messages included a diagnosis.
+Since the Diagnosis elements are not a required component of a NewRx message, as anticipated, only a subset (XX%) of the NewRx messages included a diagnosis; however, this is Compare to Q1/Q2/Q3.

 ## Measure 5: E-Prescribing Oral Liquid Units